Kneesnap/FrogLord/resources/documentation/games/frogger/blender-plugin.md

 Anything separate from this object can be added/removed freely, **BUT WILL NOT BE EXPORTED**.
 The solution to this is to merge any objects directly into the `LevelMesh`/`LevelObject` before exporting back to `.ffs`.

-The design philosophy for Blender support is to only support the parts of Frogger map editing that Blender is suited to support.
+The design philosophy for Blender support is to utilize its strengths to supplement the current limitations of FrogLord.
 For example, Blender is perfect for changing the level geometry, adding detail, etc. But it can't be used to modify entities, paths, etc.

 ### Material / Texture Limitations